InnerSourceCommons/InnerSourceLearningPath/sprint-implementation/outline.md

         - Value of CONTRIBUTING.md
         - Structure of CONTRIBUTING.md
         - Examples of great CONTRIBUTING.md files
+- Optional but highly valuable automation
+    - Remove whitespace discussions from your code reviews - use linters
+    - Implement pre-commit hooks to ensure your tests run before PR is submitted

 ### Contribution prerequisites
 - General contribution guidelines
-    - Establish rules for your team
+    - TC - establish rules for your team
         - Decide who does PR reviews and how long can a contributor wait for the review
         - Decide who supports contributors (see next section)
         - Decide when you need a design review prior to accepting pull requests (Request for Change practice)
-    - Establish rules for contributors and spell them out in CONTRIBUTING.md - see prior section
+    - TC - establish rules for contributors and spell them out in CONTRIBUTING.md - see prior section
+    - Contributors - learn your area of work
+        - Take time to learn the system you will contribute to
+        - Review the host team requirements - their coding standards may differ from yours, even if you work in the same framework/language
 - How to organize your backlog
     - When contribution is more than one story
         - How to deal with large changes requested by the Contributor's team